Dames (film): Musical numbers

 One of the effects of the Production Code on this film is a musical number that never made it to the screen.
 Berkeley had planned one featuring Joan Blondell about a fight between a cat and a mouse that ended with Blondell inviting everyone to "come up and see my pussy sometime".
 Producer Hal Wallis removed this number from the script before it even got to the censors of the Hays Office.

 Production

 The director originally slated to do the film was Archie Mayo, and then a second director, before Ray Enright got the job a week before filming began.
-Some early casting considerations had Ruth Donnelly playing "Mathilda" instead of ZaSu Pitts, and Hobart Cavanaugh as "Ellsworthy Todd".
+Some early casting considerations had Ruth Donnelly playing Mathilda instead of ZaSu Pitts, and Hobart Cavanaugh as Ellsworthy Todd.
 At one point, it was suggested that Eleanor Powell do a specialty number, but she declined to do so.

 Dames began production at the Warner Bros. studios in Burbank, California on March 28, 1934.
-Ray Enright completed the dramatic scenes in mid-April of that year, while Busby Berkeley continued working on the musical numbers until July 3.
+Ray Enright completed the dramatic scenes in mid-April of that year, and Busby Berkeley continued working on the musical numbers until July 3.
 The film had its premiere on August 16, 1934, and went into general release on September 1 of that year.

 Box office

-According to Warner Bros., the film earned $1,057,000 domestically and $456,000 internationally.
+According to Warner Bros., the film earned $1,057,000 in the U.S. and $456,000 in other markets.